 Cast iron cookware is pocket-friendly and distributes and maintains heat evenly, just like the most expensive, high-end piece of cookware.

-Iron casters make cast iron pans and pots to last a lifetime.
-You will find 75-year old cast iron skillets and Dutch ovens in antique stores and yard sales.
+Iron casters make cast iron pans and pots that last a lifetime.
+You will find 75-year-old cast iron skillets and Dutch ovens in antique stores and yard sales.

 They are so durable that they are nearly indestructible, and it is difficult to ruin them completely.